Keller Sisters and Lynch

 Taddy (Lynch) Pettis

 Born Catherine Ann Lynch February 6, 1909 in Chicago, Taddy (sometimes inaccurately referred to in the press as "Teddy") is the youngest of the trio.
 She started performing on the stage in her early teens.
 Taddy married dance band leader Jack Pettis in 1929.
+The union produced a daughter Barbara in March 1930.
+They were divorced in 1932.
 In the later years after performing Taddy and Jack Pettis moved to Oklahoma City around 1956 or 1957 along with brother Frank and sister Nan.
 She worked as an advertising manager of the local magazine Oklahoma City This Week for six years.
 At the time of her death Taddy worked as a sales manager for Century Printing Co.
-Taddy died on July 2, 1962 at the early age of 53.
+Taddy died of cancer on July 2, 1962 at the early age of 53.
 Obituaries list her as Mrs. John (Kathryn) Pettis.
 She was survived by her husband Jack, brother Frank, sister Nan, and a daughter, Barbara McClure of Minneapolis, Minnesota.
 Taddy is buried at Gethsemane Cemetery, New Hope, Minnesota.

 Taddy’s Headstone